 Reporting periods for the different grades are as follows:

-1. Pre-PYP (nursery) and PYP (pre-kindergarten to grade 6): two formal report cards.
-There are also three conferences each year.
+Pre-PYP (nursery) and PYP (pre-kindergarten to grade 6): two formal report cards.
+There are also two parent teacher conferences and one student led conference each year.

-2. MYP (grades 7 to 10) and DP (grades 11 and 12): four formal reporting periods which consist of four report cards (two progress and two formal).
-There are also two conferences per year.
+MYP (grades 7 to 10) and DP (grades 11 and 12): four reporting periods which consist of four report cards (two progress and two formal).
+There are also two conferences per year: one parent teacher conference and one student led conference.

 2.6.1 Conferences